 On the third day, while I was exploring the area, I saw paragliders near the Tegelbahn cable car.
 This place looked like a popular meeting spot for hiking, and mountain climbing.
 After we started to ascend with the cable car, I got the stunning view of Neuschwanstein castle.
 I thought to myself, this is seriously worth the trip alone.
 When I reached the top, I was greeted with panoramic views of the stunning Bavarian mountains and landscape for a short time until some rain clouds covered my view.

 After just 4 days of exploring, Füssen became one of my most loved towns in all of Germany.
+I made a little video of one of my day trips in the area:

 At the Berggastätte Tegelberghaus I had Germknödel, also called Dampfnudeln.
 See Recipe below